 The RED LED will flash and the alarm will sound a steady tone whenever a dangerous level of propane or butane gas is detected.
 MMEDIATE ACTION IS REQUIRED.
-See Procedures To Take .
+See Procedures To Take <a href="During A Gas Alarm.
 The detector will continue to alarm until the Test/Mute switch on the front of the alarm is pressed.
 Ventilate the RV.
 The RED Gas LED will continue to flash until the gas has cleared, or the gas alarm will reactivate in approximately 5 minutes if the gas is still present.
 DO NOT RE-ENTER THE RV.
 This alarm will return to normal operation after the RV is properly ventilated.